gecko0307/dagon/README.md

 =====
 Dagon is a 3D game development framework for D language.
 It is a reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.
 Dagon is based on OpenGL 4.0 core profile, SDL2 and Freetype 2.8.1.

 The goal of this project is creating a modern, easy to use, extendable game engine for D due to the lack of such.
+If you like Dagon, please support its development on [Patreon](https://www.patreon.com/gecko0307).
+You can also make one-time donation via [PayPal](https://www.paypal.me/tgafarov).
+I appreciate any support.
+Thanks in advance!

 Currently Dagon has the following features:
 * Static and animated meshes, OBJ and [IQM](https://github.com/lsalzman/iqm) formats support